SecOpsPete/threat-hunting-scenario1/README.md

 ## ✅ No results were returned, indicating NO successful logons from these IPs.

-Check for Any Successful Logons During 7 Days of Internet Exposure
+Check for Any Successful Logons
 ```kql
 DeviceLogonEvents
 | where LogonType has_any("Network", "Interactive", "RemoteInteractive", "Unlock")